getbraincloud/bootcamp-godot/README.md

 ## Notes

-The example Godot project in this repository contains the final code that was modified in Lesson 07 of the Godot BootCamp.
-In this lesson, the example Godot project is updated to reconnect a previously authenticated user with the brainCloud servers.
+The example Godot project in this repository contains the final code that was modified in Lesson 09 of the Godot BootCamp.
+In this lesson, the example Godot project is updated to support Universal authentication (userID + password).

 Godot version: 4.2.1